fouadh/gocan/README.md

 # Introduction

-Pet project heavily inspired from the excellent book [Your Code as a Crime Scene](https://pragprog.com/titles/atcrime/your-code-as-a-crime-scene/) written by Adam Tornhill.
+`gocan` is a little side project heavily inspired from the excellent book [Your Code as a Crime Scene](https://pragprog.com/titles/atcrime/your-code-as-a-crime-scene/) written by Adam Tornhill.

-This cli tool will allow you to build some of the charts described in that book in order to start conversations regarding the design or organisation of some application.
+It provides a cli to build some of the charts described in that book and that can be used to start conversations regarding the design or organisation of some application.

 It has very similar interface to [code-maat](https://github.com/adamtornhill/code-maat), the tool created by Adam Tornhill.
-Here are the main differences:
+Here are some of the main differences:

 - written in golang
 - only support git